ArminJo/arduino-test-compile/README.md

 ```

 ## Using custom library
-Add an extra step `Checkout custom library` for loading custom library.
+Add an extra step `Checkout custom library` for loading custom library. **You must use the `path:` parameter, otherwise checkout overwrites the last checkout content.**</br>
-Take care that the path parameter matches the pattern `*Custom*`.
+Take care that the path parameter matches the pattern `*Custom*` like [here](https://github.com/ArminJo/Arduino-Simple-DSO/blob/master/.github/workflows/TestCompile.yml#L24).
 ```yaml
 ...
     steps: